backstreetkiwi/lexi4j/README.md

 As I am used to smart little Linux tools like **`exiftool`** I decided to switch to using them.
 As I wanted to have some caching, I came up with the idea of wrapping it in a Java lib.
 Let's go...

 ## Build
+The build is planned to be done via GitHub Actions
 As the library relies on certain Linux command line tools, its tests use these tools.
 To allow for testing, the Maven build should be executed in a container that has these tools installed.
 Use

     build.sh